CritX/ai/README.md

-# Sentence Structure AI (alpha)
+# Sentence Structure AI
+## Alpha
-### This AI takes user input in the form (noun verb rest of predicate) and uses that to synthesize new sentences.
+This AI takes user input in the form (noun verb rest of predicate) and uses that to synthesize new sentences.